Frostbite (2006 film)

-Frostbite (Frostbiten) is a Swedish comedy horror film from 2006 directed by Anders Banke.

-As well as the horror theme, various parts also have pure humour elements, and it is considered a horror/comedy by some newspapers that rated it.
-The film takes place in a small town in northern Sweden during midwinter, making the environment perfect for vampires—because there are no sunny hours during the dark and cold Nordic winter days.
+Frostbite (Frostbiten) is a 2006 Swedish comedy horror film directed by Anders Banke and written by Daniel Ojanlatva.
+The film takes place in a small town in northern Sweden during midwinter, making the environment perfect for vampires to hunt townspeople due to the cold weather and small amount of daily sunlight.
+It is Sweden's first vampire movie.

 Plot

-During World War II in Ukraine, 1944, the remnants of the 5th SS Panzer Division Wiking are fleeing from The Red Army.
-They seek shelter in an abandoned cabin, but as darkness falls they are attacked by vampires inhabiting a hidden crypt under the cabin.
+In 1944, during World War II in Ukraine, the remnants of the 5th SS Panzer Division Wiking are fleeing from the Red Army.
+They seek shelter in an abandoned cabin.
+As darkness falls, they are attacked by vampires inhabiting a hidden crypt under the cabin.

 In present-day Sweden, doctor Annika and her teenage daughter Saga are moving to a town in Lappland, so Annika can work close to the famous geneticist Gerhard Beckert.
 The polar night has begun, with one month until dawn, much to Saga's dismay.

 Saga finds a friend in the enigmatic goth girl Vega, who invites her to a party.
 Saga decides to go, having nothing better to do.
 At the local hospital, the medical student Sebastian finds some pills which Beckert has been using to treat a comatose patient.
 Sebastian thinks the pills are drugs and tries them.
 Rather than getting high, he starts to develop acute hearing and improved vision, is able to talk to dogs and tormented by extreme thirst.
 Vega shows up at Sebastian's house to pick up the drugs she paid him to provide for the party.
 Sebastian tells her he has forgotten to get them, but as Sebastian rushes to meet his girlfriend Cornelia's parents, Vega finds the pills and steals them.